On the Hilbert scheme of varieties defined by maximal minors

+The map $F$ is defined on a dense open subset of $\sY$ as soon as there is $\phi \in \bW$ such that $X_\phi$ has codimension $a-b+1$ unless $X_\phi$ is empty, and this is ensured by \eqref{standard}, which is clearly an open condition.
 By hypothesis we have $\dim(X_\phi) =n+b-a-1 \ge 1$, so we can apply Lemma \ref{finito}.
-Applying this lemma, we get that there are only finitely many $\G$-orbits in the inverse image of a given point $[X_\phi] \in \cH$, so that $F$ is generically finite, which is \eqref{main-i}.
+We get that there are only finitely many $\G$-orbits in the inverse image of a given point $[X_\phi] \in \sH$, so that $F$ is generically finite, which proves \eqref{main-i}.